keyboardDrummer/typeless/README.md

 ### What if the problem is not where the error was thrown?

 A function named `X` can be assigned a test by creating a parameterless function named `XTest`.
 Typeless assumes that as long as a function's test is passing, that function is *correct*.
 When a test fails while inside a call to a correct function, it concludes that the error was at the call site, not where the failure occurred.
-The error is then shown at the call site together with examples of arguments that can be passed to the function which are taken from the function's test.
+The error is then shown at the call site together with examples of arguments that can be passed to the function, which are taken from the function's test.

 ```javascript
 function highLevelTest() {